hayj/WebCrawler/README.md

 Each callback functions has to be passed in init parameters like we saw above.

-**crawlingCallback**: This is the main callback, you receive crawled data and the browser (which can be a [hjwebbrowser.httpbrowser.Browser](https://github.com/hayj/WebBrowser/blob/master/hjwebbrowser/browser.py) or a [hjwebbrowser.httpbrowser.HTTPBrowser](https://github.com/hayj/WebBrowser/blob/master/hjwebbrowser/httpbrowser.py)) at end of *Ajax sleep* after a page was loaded.
+**crawlingCallback**: Is the main callback, you receive crawled data and the browser (which can be a [hjwebbrowser.httpbrowser.Browser](https://github.com/hayj/WebBrowser/blob/master/hjwebbrowser/browser.py) or a [hjwebbrowser.httpbrowser.HTTPBrowser](https://github.com/hayj/WebBrowser/blob/master/hjwebbrowser/httpbrowser.py)) at end of *Ajax sleep* after a page was loaded.
 See [WebBrowser](https://github.com/hayj/WebBrowser/) for more informations about `REQUEST_STATUS` and `data`:

 	def crawlingCallback(data, browser=None):
 		global logger